mkhairul6/AlphaDocs/README.md

 	injectedJavaScript: string, to be injected into	the webview on the app,
 	providerRef: string, use while placing order,
 	providerTransactionId: null, string, not used,
-	walletData: string, decode using base64, sample can be found at http://docs.elastic-payments.com/?s=wirecardapac#alternative-payments-masterpass,
+	walletData: string, decode using base64,
 	cardToken: null, string, not used,
 }
 </pre>